Ezekiel Elliott Contract: Salary & How Much Cowboys Will Pay RB

 The long wait is finally over.

-The Dallas Cowboys and Ezekiel Elliott have agreed to a long-term extension that will not only keep the star running back with the team for the foreseeable future, but also make him the highest paid running back in the NFL, surpassing the deal Todd Gurley signed with the Los Angeles Rams last year.
+The Dallas Cowboys and Ezekiel Elliott have agreed to a long-term extension that will not only keep the star running back with the team for the foreseeable future, but also make him the highest paid running back in NFL history, surpassing the deal Todd Gurley signed with the Los Angeles Rams last year.

-The extension is for six-years, $90 million, per NFL Network’s Ian Rapoport.
+The extension is for six-years, and features $90 million in new money, per NFL Network’s Ian Rapoport.
+He added that $50 million is guaranteed.

 The contract is well deserved.
 Last year, Elliott had a monster workload, with 304 carries — 43 more than any other player — to go with 77 catches, collecting 2,001 yards from scrimmage.
 He’s led the league in rushing in two of his three seasons, including last year when he racked up 1,434 yards.